moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting a hint will appear in the course header when a user is accessing it with the guest access feature.

+##### External course link

+###### Enable external course link

+With this setting a configurable link to an external system, for example a campus management system, will appear below the course header on course pages.

+###### Course field

+The field from the course table which is used as the course identifier for composing the external course link.

+###### Course identifier pattern

+A regular expression which the course identifier has to match for the external course link to be shown.
+Capture groups can be referenced in the external course link URL.

+###### External course link URL

+The URL which the external course link points to.
+Capture groups from the course identifier pattern can be referenced with $1, $2 and so on.

+###### External course link text

+The text which is displayed as the external course link.
+It supports the Moodle multi-language filter.

+###### Open external course link in new window

+With this setting the external course link will be opened in a new browser window.

 #### Tab "Administration"

 In this tab there are the following settings: